demastri/chessable-to-pgn/ReadMe.md

 Testing and Obvious Notes
 -
-- To test this, I would start with one variation from a small course so that you can establish that the tool is setup correctly.
+- To test this, I would start in interactive mode with one variation from a small course so that you can establish that the tool is setup correctly.
 I've tried to explain how to do that, but there's no support, warranty or other channel to help you if you have trouble, except maybe Reddit.
 Good luck.
   - (you can try email to chess at demastri dot com if you're really stuck, but it isn't regularly monitored)